 If you’re ready to start your family and you understand the medical implications of pregnancy, now its time to dive into the resources and services that could help you safely and independently parent your child.
 Reach out to your state or community resources and contact any social service agencies who have previously provided services relating to your vision loss.
 Explain that you are considering having a child and inquire about what services, if any, you are entitled to within your area.
-For example, does you local Commission for the Blind provide adult daily living skills instruction for blind expecting mothers?
+For example, does your local Commission for the Blind provides adult daily living skills instruction for blind expecting mothers?
 Are you entitled to a mother’s helper or home health aid to assist you with your baby?

 Exploring My Resources:

 Immediately after learning of my pregnancy, I telephoned my counselor at the NY State Commission for the Blind.
 She explained that she could re-open my case to initiate services for daily living skills instruction through a Vision Rehabilitation Therapist (VRT) and orientation and mobility training.
 As my pregnant belly grew, my balance became increasingly worse.
 Carrying my baby had thrown off my center of gravity.
 Orientation and mobility taught me how to properly distribute my weight to prevent falls while pregnant.